 Improving the health and wellbeing of children

-UWA’s Paediatrics department researches areas including developmental neuroscience, paediatric infectious diseases, genetic epidemiology, vaccine immunology and adolescent health.
-Located at the Perth Children’s Hospital in Nedlands, the department’s researchers provide clinical services at Telethon Kids Institute and King Edward Memorial Hospital for Women.
+UWA’s Paediatrics Division researches areas including developmental neuroscience, paediatric infectious diseases, genetic epidemiology, vaccine immunology and adolescent health.
+Located at the Perth Children’s Hospital in Nedlands, the division's researchers provide clinical services at Telethon Kids Institute and King Edward Memorial Hospital for Women.
 This offers our students real-life exposure to patients, research facilities and collaborative opportunities.
 We take pride in teaching paediatrics to medical students and assisting with postgraduate training for paediatrics and related scientific fields.